 The BIA Navajo Regional Office proposes to authorize new weed treatments of up to 50,000 acres annually, for a total of up to 500,000 acres with repeat visits over 10 years to manage 45 noxious weed species (Table 5).
-Because the IWMP will be implemented across the Navajo Nation, a programmatic approach was developed to provide the BIA NRO with a strategic approach to prioritize projects, species, and treatment methods for project planning and management.
+Because the NNIWMP will be implemented across the Navajo Nation, a programmatic approach was developed to provide the BIA NRO with a strategic approach to prioritize projects, species, and treatment methods for project planning and management.
 Individual weed treatment projects will tier off the PEIS and will require individual environmental assessments with detailed impact analyses and information related to the site and each project's proposed methods.
-However, it was determined by NNDFW and USFWS that if the species mitigation measures were implemented (listed below) for each weed treatment project under this plan, it would be covered by this biological assessment determination.
+However, it was determined by USFWS that if the species avoidance and minimization measures were implemented (as listed below) for each weed treatment project under this plan, it would be covered by this biological assessment determination.
+Further Section 7 consultation for federally listed species would not be required provided adherence to these measures and that there was no change in the proposed action.